fortify-ps/BugTrackerPluginALMOctane/README.md

       likely have already upgraded to Gradle 5.x or 6.x.
 To allow this project to be built without having to install an old Gradle version, Gradle Wrapper scripts were added to this project.
-* Dependencies:
+* lib-folder:
-    * Plugin dependencies are mostly the same, with the following exceptions:
+    * Jettison dependencies have been removed
-         * Jettison has been replaced with JSON-P, mostly for its builder pattern and to avoid having to handle JSONExceptions everywhere
+    * JSON-P dependencies have been added; compared to Jettison, JSON-P provides nice builder patterns and doesn't throw JSONExceptions everywhere
-         * JUnit dependencies have been added to enable JUnit tests
 * Source code:
     * Much of the non-JIRA-specific code from the SSC JIRA plugin has been re-used in this ALM Octane plugin, like handling connections to the target system, using